clojure/tools.namespace/README.md

 You can recombine these parts in other ways, but c.t.n.repl is the primary public entry-point to their functionality.

+**New in 0.2.2-SNAPSHOT:** The namespace **clojure.tools.namespace.move**
+contains utilities to aid in moving and renaming Clojure namespaces.
+This code is ALPHA and subject to change.

 Reloading Code: Motivation